xana-trading/ib-gateway-docker/README.md

 Exception in thread "main" java.awt.AWTError: Can't connect to X11 window server using ':0' as the value of the DISPLAY variable.
 ```

-You will have to remove the container `docker rm container_id` and run `docker-compose up` again.
+You will have to remove the container `docker-compose down` and run `docker-compose up` again.